Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Numerical Simulations

 \section{Numerical Simulations}

-Let us propose some numerical evaluations to validate the analysis: an illustrative example and a Nash-Cournot game.
-While the first comes from Example \ref{ex_academic}, the second is a realistic application to an electricity market with capacity constraints \cite{yi2019,cui2019}.
+Let us propose some numerical evaluations to validate the analysis with a realistic application to an electricity market with capacity constraints, casted as a network Cournot game with markets capacity constraints \cite{yi2019,yu2017,cui2019}.

-All the simulations are performed on Matlab R2019b with a 2,3 GHz Intel Core i5 and 8 GB LPDDR3 RAM.